helium/HIP/0053-mobile-dao.md

 During initial launch stages, when network density is low, to combat gaming, Helium Mobile DAO implements a simple limiting algorithm:

-1. Same mapper can witness the same hotspot no more than once every 4 epochs
+1. Same mapper can witness the same Hotspot no more than once every 4 epochs
 2. Same cell can be witnessed by a maximum of 6 unique mappers every epoch

-During consequent launch stages, as the density of mappers grows, Helium Mobile DAO will look to implement a more robust algorithm, similar to Helium LoRa PoC, whereby only randomly challenged hotspots can be witnessed.
+During consequent launch stages, as the density of mappers grows, Helium Mobile DAO will look to implement a more robust algorithm, similar to Helium LoRa PoC, whereby only randomly challenged Hotspots can be witnessed.
 Details of this mechanism along with analysis of various attack vectors have been previously published and discussed with the community in HIP37 but these implementations are subject to change as we gather more data about deployments.